 Effective date: The APA specifies that agency rules generally may not take effect until at least 30 days after publication in the Federal Register, except for a substantive rule that grants an exemption or relieves a restriction or for other "good cause."
 See APA sec.
 553(d).
 Agencies can set a more delayed effective date (date on which regulatory changes are implemented in CFR) for some or all rule provisions and can set an even more delayed compliance date (date by which regulated persons must comply) for some or all of the rule requirements.
 Congressional Review Act (5 U.S.C. ch.
-8): Under the CRA, before most final rules can take effect, an agency must submit them and supporting information

-Bases for legal challenges include claims that the agency:

-Had no statutory authority to issue the rule
+8): Under the CRA, before most final rules can take effect, an agency must submit them and supporting information include claims that the agency: Had no statutory authority to issue the rule to the House, the Senate, and take effect for at least 60 days the GAO.
+Rules defined as